jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 ![](assets/2025-06-02-18-07-58-image.png)

 Nice, everything is neatly aligned.
-Remember: read `maxamount` of an Ammo instance in player's inventory, not of its default definition obtained with `GetDefaultByType()`, because the ammo the player owns can have its maxamount changed (this is what the Backpack does, for example).
+Remember: read `maxamount` off an Ammo instance in player's inventory, not off its default definition obtained with `GetDefaultByType()`, because the ammo the player owns can have its maxamount changed (this is what the Backpack does, for example).

 Optionally, you can colorize these numbers just like we [colorized ammo for the current weapon earlier in the chapter](#Colorizing-ammo-numbers).